corinnehart/papers/journal.md

 This is where the figures go in a draft manuscript.

 # Acknowledgements
-We would like to thank the EU funding body for their support.
+We would like to thank the EU funding body and Isabella Fornacon-Wood for their support.
 RIP :(